 The price of the steak was 42 Euros, marginally more expensive than the others.
 We paid 137 euros all up for jamon and tuna, a bottle of red (Vina Izadi) and desserts.

 The best steak in San Sebastian

-All four steak experiences in exceptional.
+All four steak experiences were exceptional.
 I ate so much steak that I actually gained 4.5 pounds.
-But it’s totally been worth it.
+But it was worth it.

 So which was the best steak in San Sebastian?
 The cost and cut of the steak was the same or similar across the various restaurants.
 The key factor comes down to the difference between Casa Urola’s super tasty but not tender Txuleton and the others.
 This makes me conflicted: is having a very tender and tasty steak better than having an incredibly tasty steak that requires a bit of a chew?
 On balance, I think it’s the former for me.

 On the basis of tender and tasty steaks and having a bit more room to eat, Gandarias has the best steak in San Sebastian.